apengwin/pywren_gcf/README.md

 # Notes
 May need to increase memory allocation through google cloud console.
+Also increase the alloted time or else it'll time out after 1 minute.

 The runtime I'm using is over 300MB, and GCF defaults to 256MB, so it will kill your function if you don't raise it.